mozmeao/infra/docs/how_we_work.md

 See the `Prioritizing Issues` section for info on high priority issues.

+### Card content

+***Please do NOT add ANY secure or sensitive text to an issue or pull request in this repo.***

+Some of our cards have simple descriptions, such as "Upgrade Virginia cluster to Kubernetes v1.6.0".
+While a description like this is generally OK, you are encouraged to add as much prose and links as you see fit.

+Remember, the author of an issue may not be the engineer who works on the card, so any relevant information that can be helpful should be included.

+### Cards vs issues

+If creating cards via the Github Project interface, please convert the card to an issue as soon as possible.
+This allows us to use the Github Issues interface to filter by author, labels, project, milestone and assignee.
+We occasionally create reminder cards with the intent of converting it to a full issue in the near future.

 ### Issue Labels

 Issues should be labeled by an SRE upon triage.
 While we have a weekly triage meeting (see the `Prioritizing Issues` section below), it is not required that we wait until this meeting to label incoming work.